nihonmiah71/miningsimple-system-overview/README.md

-info: some of the tutorial videos uses version of programs which were in german at that time, but everything is set to english in the updated final version here
+info: some of the tutorial videos use version of programs which were in german at that time, but everything is set to english in the updated final version here

 <details>
 <summary>tutorial videos in table with names and unique identifiers (overview for reference)</summary>